leosac/access-control/src/modules/modules.md

 --------------------------------------------------

-Modules to modules communication and core to modules communication does **NOT** happen by invoking method on each other.
+Modules to modules communication and core to modules communication does **NOT** happen by invoking methods on each other.
 Instead, we have a higher level of abstraction in place: we use message passing.
 Each module has a mailbox and can receive (and send) messages to anyone.